-Response: Acknowledged.
-The project is designed to be consistent with CPTED guidelines and principles.
+Response: The future project will be designed to be consistent with CPTED guidelines and principles.

 - H. Potable water. - 1.
 Adequate potable water service shall be provided for the needs of the proposed development.
 The proposed development shall be designed to provide adequate areas and easements which may be needed for the installation and maintenance of potable water systems in accordance with city engineering standards, the Florida Building Code, and applicable health and environmental regulations.
 The existing water treatment facilities and systems shall have sufficient capacity to provide for the needs of the proposed development and for other developments in the service area which are occupied, available for occupancy, for which building permits are in effect or for which potable water treatment capacity has been reserved.
 Capital expansion charges for water and sewer facilities shall be paid by the developer in accordance with Resolution 85-265, as it is amended from time to time.
-Improvements to the potable water service and system shall be made in accordance with city engineering standards and other accepted applicable engineering standards.
+Improvements to the potable water service and system shall be made in accordance with city engineering standards and other accepted applicable engineering standards. - 2.
+Potable water facilities. - a.
+If the system is tied into the city treatment facility, the available capacity shall be determined by subtracting committed capacity and present flow from design capacity.
+If there is available capacity, the city shall determine the impact of the proposed development utilizing Table 3, Water and Wastewater, on file with the department.